This article was originally published in 2016, after Hurricane Matthew.

 Poles marking these nests would not stand up to the crashing waves and the information would be lost.

-Gathering data and hatchlings from soon to be emergent nests progressed.
+Gathering data and hatchlings from emergent nests progressed.
 Fourteen nests revealed live hatchlings ready for release and five nests were painstakingly moved to even higher ground.

 It is risky to move an incubating sea turtle egg.
 Any harsh handling and the embryo will not survive.
 They need to be warm, dry and still.
 It was dark and the rain started to be consistent at 10.
 This was the rallying hour when all hands were to be off the beach, regardless of accomplishments.